KevinH48264/code-translate/VM/examples/todolist_example/react-flask-app/README.md

 ## Usage

+Open 2 terminals, and run the following commands in each:
+Run the frontend server: 'yarn start'
-Run the backend server: 'flask run'
+Run the backend server: 'yarn start-server'

-To activate virtual environment
+To activate the virtual environment
 ```bash
 cd VM
 venv\Scripts\activate # for Windows